 10. Sugary Sodas

 Do you note a trend developing?
-Sugar, preservatives, artificial coloring and more sugar make soda one of the unhealthiest foods you can consume.
+Sugar, preservatives, artificial coloring and more sugar make soda one of the unhealthiest foods in America you can consume.

 Healthier Options: Water with lemon, green tea, coffee, soda water with lemon or infused with berries